 DummyLong1: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+The Netlogon usage of dummy fields is defined in section 1.3.8.1.2.

-2.2.1.5.22 NETLOGON_DELTA_TRUSTED_DOMAINS
+2.2.1.5.22 (Updated Section) NETLOGON_DELTA_TRUSTED_DOMAINS

 The NETLOGON_DELTA_TRUSTED_DOMAINS structure contains information about a trusted domain.
 This structure is used for replicating the trusted domain data from the PDC to a BDC.